 - Direct application and contact with the crop, particularly on hot sunny or windy days can scorch the plant leaves.
 Scorching of the leaves will directly affect the ability of the plant to photosynthesise, decreasing plant health or at worst, cause plant deaths. - The application of saline irrigation water to your potato crop may increase soil salinity levels.
-In well drained soils this will be less of an issue, however poorly drained soils or shallow top soils over heavier clay sub soils may cause the accumulation of salts within the soil profile.
-Increases in soil salinity levels can then lead to nutritional imbalances, decreases in water uptake and poor growth or death of potato plants.
+This is highly dependent on both soil type and the irrigation leaching fraction.
+Well drained soils will accumulate less salts than heavier or poorly drained soils, but with increasingly efficient water applications and less leaching, salts build up within the root zone.
+Increases in soil salinity can then lead to nutritional imbalances, decreases in water uptake and poor crop health and yields.

 Table 1 can be used as a guide to understand potential crop losses that may occur for differing salinity levels, and how soil texture can also influence irrigation water salinity threshold for potatoes grown in different soil types.

 Salinity of irrigation water resources in South Australia's potato growing regions generally tested between 1.7 and 3.9dS/m, with some exceptionally higher than this.
 This would impact crop quality and yield, and also add significant quantities of salt to the soils applied.
-For every 1mL of water tested at 1dS/m, up to 600kg of salt per hectare could be applied.
+For every 1ML of water tested at 1dS/m, up to 600kg of salt per hectare could be applied.